Mishaps & Misfortunes:

 Falling in public is for most people an embarrassing event.
 It is why we are trying to get up as quickly as possible, put on a smile and tell to people that offer their help that 'we are fine, really', before we hurry off to the safety of anonymity.

 There is no hiding away when a performer falls or trips on stage.
-Instead, any mishap is amplified by the theatre's architecture, the lighting, the stage design, etc., all of which is intended to direct the audience's attention to what is unfolding right in front of them.
+Instead, any mishap is amplified by the theatre's architecture, the lighting, the stage design, etc., all of which are intended to direct the audience's attention to what is unfolding right in front of them.

 And whilst, as I mentioned in last month's blog, sports and athletics, often regard 'fails' as an exploration of what is humanly possible, ballet, in contrast, aims to create the illusion of perfection and other-worldliness that any ungraceful and unplanned movement would destroy.